In Nigeria, we love to see chubby babies. We know you do too.

 This is one meal we’re certain your baby will enjoy!

 To make yam and beans porridge, boil the beans until it is tender, then add the small pieces of yam.
-Remember to add salt, some chopped tomato and crayfish, mashed deboned steamed fish powder and palm oil to taste.
-Furthermore, you can usehoney beans, black eyed beans, black beans (akidi) instead of the regular beans .
+Remember to add salt, some chopped tomato and crayfish, mashed deboned steamed fish powder, and palm oil to taste.
+Furthermore, you can use honey beans, black-eyed beans, or black beans (akidi) instead of regular beans.

 7. Sweet Potatoes

-This food is rich in fibre which aids digestion and adds bulk to stool.
+This food is rich in fiber which aids digestion and adds bulk to stool.
 This will help your baby’s digestive system.
-You can choose to add any sort of plaint or dairy milk and honey or fruit slices to taste.
+You can choose to add any sort of plant or dairy milk and honey or fruit slices to taste.

 9. Boiled Ripe Plantain.

-Plantain is sure to make your baby fat in no time.
+Plantain is sure to make your baby gain weight in no time.

-First, peel the plantain and cut into slices.
-Then boil until it is soft , blend in chopped onions, fish powder or fresh deboned fish, cray fish and palm oil.
-Consider adding finely chopped scent leaves, uziza leaves or pumpkin leaves (ugwu) while still in the pot and serve.
+First, peel the plantain and cut it into slices.
+Then boil until it is soft, blend in chopped onions, fish powder or fresh deboned fish, crayfish, and palm oil.
+Consider adding finely chopped scent leaves, uziza leaves, or pumpkin leaves (ugwu) while still in the pot and serve.
 Unripe bananas can also be substituted for plantain.
 A sweet variant could be made by adding ground cashew nut powder and coconut milk to the mashed plantains.

 10. Okro Soup

-Okro (okra) can be grated to bits or blended and used to prepare a runny viscous soup with crayfish powder, chicken, beef or fish stock, ground ogbono (african bush mango) and a teaspoon of palm oil.
-Your infant can have this alone or accompanied with very soft amala (from yam or plantan), agidi (cold gelatinised pap), or tuwo (ground rice meal).
+Okro (okra) can be grated to bits or blended and used to prepare a runny viscous soup with crayfish powder, chicken, beef or fish stock, ground ogbono (African bush mango), and a teaspoon of palm oil.
+Your infant can have this alone or accompanied with very soft amala (from yam or plantain), agidi (cold gelatinized pap), or tuwo (ground rice meal).
 Infants also love soups made from ewedu (jute mallow leaves) which have a similar consistency and are easy to swallow.

 Make sure your baby is above six months before you start feeding with solid foods.
 This is because every child should be breastfed for about six months to aid proper development.
 There are other signs that tell you your baby is ready for solids.